phylowheeler/CLOAK/README.md

 Scripts to generate publication figures

 ## Dependencies
+The software environment in the myenv.yml file contains the dependencies needed to run the software in this repository

 ### Python3
 This program requires Python3 to run.
 Python3 can be installed with [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) or your prefered method.